Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/InputSystemComponents.md

 ### Read from PlayerInput

 To read values from a `PlayerInput` with a `behaviour` set to `InvokeCSharpEvents`, you need to create a custom `InputAxisController` that subscribes to `onActionTriggered`.
-The example bellow shows how to receive and wire those inputs accordingly.
+The example below shows how to receive and wire those inputs accordingly.
 Add this script to your `CinemachineCamera` and assign the `PlayerInput` field.

 ```cs
 using UnityEngine;